mhogomchungu/zuluCrypt/zuluCrypt-gui/lxqt_wallet/README.md

 lxqt_wallet
 ===========

-This project seeks to give a functionality for secure storage of information that can be presented in key-pair values like user names-passwords.
+This project seeks to give a functionality for secure storage of information that can be presented in key-values pair like user names-passwords pairs.

-Currently the project can store the information in KDE's kwallet,GNOME's secret service or in an internal system.
+Currently the project can store the information in KDE's kwallet,GNOME's secret service or in an internal system that use libgcrypt as its cryptographic backend.

 The internal secure storage system allows the functionality to be provided without dependencies on KDE or gnome libraries.